-Otters can and do use vocalizations to communicate; this is more common in family groups and in groups of males (which can reach above 10 animals).
+Otters can and do use vocalizations to communicate; this is more common in family groups and in groups of males (which can reach above ten animals).

 There are a few different kinds of vocalizations that North American River Otters can make.
-There was a study that detailed the kinds of vocalizations of two otter pairs in captivity.
+A study detailed the types of vocalizations of two otter pairs in captivity.

-The study found that the most common call type was a ‘chirp,’ described as “short high pitch” calls and are agitation calls, most often used when the otter is stationary or investigating.
+The study found that the most common call type was a ‘chirp,’ described as a “short high pitch” call, and are agitation calls, most often used when the otter is stationary or investigating.

 Check out this video to hear different otter sounds.

 Another noise in the study is ‘chatterchirps,’ a series of chirps in quick succession.
 These vocalizations are linked to high agitation states and often during physical altercations.

-Otters also have a squeak type vocalization, which was depicted to be a “shrieking whine,” lasting on average roughly 2 seconds and comprised of both whines and chirps.
+Otters also have a squeak-type vocalization, which was depicted as a “shrieking whine,” lasting on average roughly 2 seconds and comprised of both whines and chirps.

 This squeaking noise was only used to respond to human presence and occurred during agonistic behaviors such as displacement.
 This suggests that the squeak-type vocalization may help otters avoid physical altercations with other otters and other species.

 Blowing-type noises were recorded in the study, produced by an exhalation of air, and in the study by Walkley, were found to be during non-agonistic behaviors.
 This is opposed by many other studies, which suggest that the blow or snort type call was used as a warning or agonistic communication.

 Whistling is a familiar sound made in otter pups and has only been recorded in otter pups or young otters rarely.
 It sounds much like a chirp but decreases harmonically.
-Pups usually use this call while exploring natal dens or trying to locate their mother.
+Pups usually use this call to explore natal dens or locate their mother.